Transition from secondary to post-secondary

 Each year, teacher candidates from the Queen's Faculty of Education are able to work with the OLTS and STOMP transition programs as part of their alternative practicum.
 In this practicum, students receive comprehensive training in learning disabilities, ADHD, Autism Spectrum Disorder, and mental health disorders, as well as hands-on experience working directly with students.
 Classrooms today are inclusive learning spaces, and this placement gives teacher candidates the chance to learn directly from the students and put their teaching skills into action!

-Teacher candidates help facilitate these courses by helping to plan and run the Opening and Closing days which take place at the Faculty of Education, and by grading and moderating the students’ work during the online course portion.
+Teacher candidates help facilitate these courses by helping to plan and run the Opening and Closing days which take place at the Faculty of Education, by mentoring the students, and by grading the students’ work during the online course portion.
 While there are several days that teacher candidates must attend in person, much of the practicum is online, and can be completed from anywhere, so long as you have internet access.
 This practicum is open to teacher candidates in P/J and I/S, and in all FOCI concentrations.

 Having a learning disability means to me that I'm different.
 Sometimes I feel "alienated" because I have one.
 Sometimes I feel better off alone, other times it’s extremely depressing.
 I don't feel comfortable talking about my disability, so I almost never talk to anyone.
 OLTS helped me realize that I am not alone.
 There are other students who have had similar experiences to me at school and for the first time, I started to feel comfortable talking to other people about my learning disability.